IntroductionBack to Top

 The large suppression disc is intended to be attached toward the back of the bridgeplate on the bass strings side, well away from the saddle or strings.
 Inadvertently, I allowed the disc to drift a bit too far back and the glue "seized" in a position where the disc was overhanging the bridgeplate.
 I obtained an additional disc from James and replaced my mistake, attaching the new disc in the correct position.

-Here is a photo of an install inside my model C-17 which has a pinless bridge and a carbon fiber bridgeplate.
+Here is a photo of an install inside one of my builds which has a pinless bridge and a carbon fiber bridgeplate.
+It is not possible to make use of a custom installation jig (such as the one I used on the 12 string), as there are no holes through the soundboard.

 A piece of tape identifies the string and pickup positions.
 I am using an extremely low tack tape (I need to be able to easily remove it, later).